BRIAN J. N. DAVIS

 Imagine Dragons

 It’s tempting to say that song ideas emerge from unexpected places, but the better truth is to say that song ideas emerge from all places.
-There seems to be a correlation between the quality of a song, and the degree of magnifying glass being used to zoom in.
-The smaller songs are, perhaps by nature, focused in a way that songs painted with broader strokes are not.
-As I look back on my catalog that now approaches 100 songs, time and again I see the songs that have a centralized conceit stand above the others.
+There seems to be a correlation between the quality of a song and the degree of magnifying glass being used to zoom in.
+Smaller songs are, perhaps by nature, focused in a way that songs painted with broader strokes are not.
+As I look back on my catalog that now approaches 100 songs, I see the songs that have a centralized conceit stand above the others.
 Those songs are unified by something: a topic, ambiance, or scene.
 And while this correlation is not always true, if we’re talking percentages, and by extension, efficiency, then zooming in on a conceit is as close to a formula as I can conjure for something as mysterious and evasive as songwriting.

-On a nondescript afternoon back in 2019, my nieces and nephews were visiting.
-They busied themselves with various activities, but Theresa, age 9, was coloring at the dining room table as she was apt to do, focused in that way that children get when they lean over the table and have their face approximately six inches from the paper, as they add the finest points of detail.
-Upon completion, she leaned back slightly, took one sweeping look at her masterpiece, and declared, “Ugh, I just love dragons so much.”
-“They are totally fantastic,” I eagerly responded, always ready to bask in dragons at every opportunity.
+In 2019, my nieces and nephews were visiting.
+They busied themselves with various activities, but Theresa, age 9, was coloring at the dining room table, focused in that way that children get when they lean over the table and have their face approximately three inches from the paper, as they add the finest points of detail.
+Upon completion, she leaned back, took a sweeping look at her masterpiece, and declared, “Ugh, I just love dragons so much.”

 “They are.
 I can’t wait to see one someday.”